 • HESI Composite Score: Points Awarded

 90 05

 80 04

 70 03

 60 02

 50 01

 • Cumulative GPA: Points Awarded

 3.5-4.0 15

 3.0-3.4 10

 2.0-2.9 05

-- Allied Health Experience: Qualifying work experience in the medical field (maximum of 5 points) - Post-Secondary Education: AAS/BA or qualifying medical degree (maximum of 5 points) - Early Application Submission:
+- Allied Health Experience: Qualifying work experience in the medical field (maximum of 5 points) Must submit proof of experience - Post-Secondary Education: AAS/BA or qualifying medical degree (maximum of 5 points) Must submit proof - Early Application Submission: 2-6 bonus points

-Once accepted to program the following will be required:
+Once accepted to the program, the following will be required:

 - 1. All required immunizations will be verified by the clinical coordinator. - 2.
-TB test must be done one week prior to the start of the program.
+The TB test must be done one week prior to the start of the program.
 Results must be submitted on 1st class day. - 3.
 Current physical examination from your healthcare provider.
 Physical forms must be submitted to the clinical coordinator. - 4.
 Drug screen test (test fee \$ 25.00 est.).
-Testing date will be set up by the ST department prior to the start of SRGT courses.
-If a student fails the drug screen test they will automatically be disqualified and not allowed into the SRGT courses. - 5.
+Testing dates will be set up by the ST department prior to the start of SRGT courses.
+If a student fails the drug screen test, they will automatically be disqualified and not allowed into the SRGT courses. - 5.
 Current seasonal flu shot.
 When submitting your flu shot record, it must contain the following information: (Expiration Date, Manufacturer, and Lot Number).